Tax-loss harvesting, explained

 As with any investment strategy, there are key considerations to keep in mind:

-• Tax lot identification: If you made multiple purchases of the same security on different dates, know that you must identify the tax lot you wish to sell at the time of sale.
-We can work together to identify an exact lot of shares to sell to take advantage of the sale's tax implications.
+• Tax lot identification: if you made multiple purchases of the same security on different dates, know that you must identify the tax lot you wish to sell at the time of sale.

-• Investors reporting a lower taxable income may not benefit: Taxpayers with lower taxable income amounts could be offsetting long-term capital gains taxed at a 0% rate with losses.
+• Investors reporting a lower taxable income may not benefit taxpayers with lower taxable income amounts could be offsetting long-term capital gains already taxed at a 0% rate with losses.
 This would not result in tax savings.1

 An example of the potential benefits of tax-loss harvesting

-Assume we have a strategic allocation in a non-qualified account that is split between a growth and value stock where the growth stock returned 30%, while the value stock declined by 15%.
+Assume you have a strategic allocation in a non-qualified account that is split between a growth and value stock where the growth stock returned 30%, while the value stock declined by 15%.

 Let's look at the potential impact different tax strategies could have on wealth: 100% gain and netting gains/losses for short-term capital gains.
 In the example, the ending wealth is $107,500 before taxes.
 Assume the stocks were held for 12 months or less.